Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 You might lose.

-Well, I guess that's what uh the election's all about.
+Well, I guess that's what the election's all about.

 Exactly right.

-And that's not to be feared or or debased.
+And that's not to be feared or debased.

 It is to be embraced.

-It is the marketplace of the moment that might finally not just return some Republicans to to uh uh of uh uh a Congress that has been nearly wiped clean of them in the last couple of elections, but the kind of Republicans who have an actual conservative rudder that that got everybody so much in love with Reagan and got everybody so much in love with a Republican Party that really wanted strong limited government that really wanted fiscal uh sensibility.
+It is the marketplace of the moment that might finally not just return some Republicans to a Congress that has been nearly wiped clean of them in the last couple of elections, but the kind of Republicans who have an actual conservative rudder that got everybody so much in love with Reagan and got everybody so much in love with the Republican Party that really wanted strong, limited government, that really wanted fiscal sensibility.

-And listen, if anybody does come along that's, you know, too edgy, too wacky, too extreme, whatever the definition of that is, those people won't win.
+And listen, if anybody does come along that's too edgy, too wacky, too extreme, whatever the definition of that is, those people won't win.

 Marketplace is what it is, man.

-Keep track and uh uh get me back anytime when I'm filling in, or call rush any time, and I I appreciate it.
+Keep track and get me back anytime when I'm filling in or call Rush anytime.

-Those are not unworthy concerns, but just uh relax and let the game come to you.
+Those are not unworthy concerns, but just relax and let the game come to you.

-Mark Davis filling in, Walter Williams tomorrow, and we'll be back in just a moment on the EIB network.
+Walter Williams tomorrow, and we'll be back in just a moment on the EIB Network.

 Walter Williams with you tomorrow.

-But let's close with with the last gentleman, because I think he has a lot of company.
+But let's close with the last gentleman because I think he has a lot of company.

-People are kind of concerned that, oh my gosh, we're gonna be eating our own and it's gonna be just incredible damage, internessing squabbles and such that will leave us less able to fight the Democrats.
+People are kind of concerned that, oh, my gosh, we're going to be eating our own and it's going to be incredible damage, internecine squabbles and such that will leave us less able to fight the Democrats.

 No, no, no, no, no, no.

-Uh I mean, the when when Tim Bridgewater and Mike Lee were chosen instead of Bob Bennett, uh to to carry the the senatorial baton in the state of Utah, uh faux conservative David Brooks, uh, the New York Times columnist was on Meet the Press and referred to it as, pardon me, P. G. 13, quoting him, a damn outrage.
+I mean, when Tim Bridgwater and Mike Lee were chosen instead of Bob Bennett to carry the senatorial baton in the state of Utah, faux conservative David Brooks, the New York Times columnist, was on Meet the Press and referred to it as,

-Uh Brooks said that he was that that Bennett was punished for being a quote, good conservative who is trying to get things done by bravely working with Democrats on health care and supporting TARP.
+pardon me pg-13 quoting him a damn outrage uh brooks said that he was that bennett was punished for being a quote good conservative who is trying to get things done by bravely working with democrats on health care and supporting tarp just speaking for me i'm tired of people wanting to work with democrats on health care and supporting tarp you Let us bring our best game.